Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Instructions to Start

 There is no need to run this locally, as this app has been [deployed](https://hatchways-betest.herokuapp.com/api).
+The [Postman Collection]() may be found [here](), so there is no set-up required on your part whatsoever.
 If you would like to run the Cypress tests on it, simply run ```yarn cypress open```.

 The Postman collection contains examples of all get, post, and put endpoint body submissions AND responses as well as tests, so if you open that in Postman, you should be able to view all the endpoints in the way you want.
 They are sorted into folders.